YaleArchivesSpace/migrationSQL/README.md

 After migration

 1. Accession uniqueness validation step.
 This happens in AT.
-This is checking to make sure that the columns we select are unique to the accessions table. -- all DBs
+This is checking to make sure that the columns we select result in a complete set of unique rows in the accessions table. -- all DBs

 2. Updating created and updated timestamps and users from AT to ASpace.
 We need to test what happens with agent records from AT not yet in ASpace -- all DBs